Sea Palling Independent Lifeboat have received a £200 donation from the Personal Watercraft Partnership. In December... Read more »

 Yamaha have been designing and manufacturing personal watercraft for the last 30 years.
 Our craft our now used by police forces, surf rescue and the coast guards around the country as well as tens of thousands of leisure users.

-RJP Marine, a name synonymous with “jetskis” since 1983.
+RJP Marine Insurance Services, a name synonymous with “jetskis” since 1983.
 If you want to know about jetski insurance, get great value for money, friendly and knowledgeable people and a fantastic claims service then it’s RJP you want.
 AND of course we’re founder members of the PWP (and it’s predecessors).
 We’re the only PW insurance provider to genuinely be involved and put back into your sport.

 The Royal Yachting Association (RYA) is the national body for all forms of recreational, competitive and professional boating.
 It represents dinghy and yacht racing, motor and sail cruising, RIBs and sportsboats, powerboat racing, windsurfing, inland cruising and personal watercraft.